 Heading southwest from the Split Rocks parking lot, you'll see the obvious cracks on the east side of the Grand Canyon formation, as well as the Isles In The Sky formation further behind.
 Head down the well-worn trail around the north end of the Grand Canyon, following a wash at this point.
 Once west of the Grand Canyon formation, head left (south) along another small wash.
 Rubicon Rock is now visible, just in front of you on the right.
 The approach from the parking lot takes no more than 5-6 minutes, 10 if you are really slow.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Rubicon Formation:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Rubicon Formation:

 Featured Route For Rubicon Formation

 Rubicon 5.10c 6b 20 VII 20 E2 5b California

 : Joshua Tree National Park

 : ... : Rubicon Formation

 This is my personal favorite 5.10 route in Josh.
 You can rappel with one 60 meter rope, but the route has at least 40 meters of climbing to it.
 The upper half of the climb is a sustained and exciting finger crack with excellent nut placements and lots of amazing edges for the feet.
 Think carefully about how you want to protect this route since placing gear along it's entire length would result in totally unbearable rope drag by the time the crux is reached.
 Long runners or double ropes still do...[more]
 Browse More Classics in California